 If someone has a weight problem, no matter how accomplished he might be, there is always a fat joke lurking.
 There are the jokes about ethnicity, sexual orientation, intellectual challenges, country of origin, frugality, and on and on.
 What does the joke teller or the passer-along of the denigrating email get out of his act?
 What do the bystanders who laugh thereby encouraging this behavior get out of it?
 Why is this type of “humor” so pervasive starting from childhood?

 Maybe it makes the offender feel superior.
-That, of course, means that he/she must feel inferior.
+That, of course, means that they must feel inferior.
 Yes, we all have feelings of inferiority no matter how attractive, skillful, intelligent, or wealthy we are.
 We have a tendency to focus on the parts of us that aren’t as desirable as those of some arbitrary standard that has been set by others: parents, peers, authority figures, media, big business, etc., and to feel inferior as a result.
 Oh, we may be very good at hiding those feelings from the world and even from ourselves, but we sure love a good joke at the expense of another.

 A put-down comedian who rose in the ranks in the 1960s and persisted into the 2000s, commanded a high salary, and booked lots of appearances was Don Rickles (now deceased).
 He was lauded as “one of the best insult comics of all time,” and was sarcastically dubbed “Mr. Warmth” due to his being the polar opposite.

 As a young woman, I somehow found myself at a night club attending a live performance of Don Rickles.
 His whole delivery consisted of finding people in the audience and ridiculing some aspect of them–brutally, in my opinion.
 I was a nervous wreck during his entire act fearing that he’d pick on me.
 Although I never found his brand of humor appealing, so many did.
 You should have heard the laughter in that night club.